Excelsior District

 Should I renovate or expand before listing, or sell as-is?

-Depends on the home, the sub-area, and the buyer pool.
-For Marina-style rowhouses and mid-century homes with original character, light prep that preserves character and pairs it with kitchen and bath refreshes generally produces the strongest ROI; the 318 Madrid outcome was built on exactly this playbook.
+It depends on the home, the sub-area, and the buyer pool.
+For Marina-style and mid-century homes with original character, light prep that preserves character and pairs it with kitchen and bath refreshes generally produces the strongest ROI; the 318 Madrid outcome was built on exactly this approach.
 For homes with mid-condition kitchens and baths, targeted updates (cabinet refacing, new fixtures, refinished floors, fresh paint) typically pay back.
 For larger expansion projects (rear additions, raised levels, ADU completion), the math depends on the sub-area and the comp set; on McLaren Park edge blocks the math often supports full prep, on busier corridor blocks it usually doesn't.
 Across all configurations, pre-listing inspection reports (foundation, roof, sewer lateral, pest) consistently produce stronger offers because they remove buyer-contingency negotiating room.

 What is the Excelsior market doing for sellers right now?

 The Excelsior is in a strong, durable market with deep buyer demand.
-SF-resident families priced out of central SF, the Mission, Bernal, and Noe Valley are reaching south for single-family ownership with garage parking, private yards, and commute access, and the Excelsior delivers that package more reliably than almost any other southeastern value-tier neighborhood.
+SF-resident families priced out of central SF, the Mission, Bernal Heights, and Noe Valley are reaching south for single-family ownership with garage parking, private yards, and commute access, and the Excelsior delivers that package more reliably than almost any other southeastern mid-priced neighborhood.
 Well-prepared and correctly priced homes are producing multi-offer outcomes inside a 6 to 14 day window.
-A recent example: 318 Madrid Street closed in 6 days at 15% over list on a 2-bedroom rowhouse with preserved original character, kitchen updates, and a story-driven backyard.
+A recent example: 318 Madrid Street closed in 6 days at 15% over list on a 2-bedroom home with preserved original character, kitchen updates, and a story-driven backyard.
 Neighborhood-wide averages run 25 days on market and approximately $850 per square foot.
 Get a current valuation to see where your specific home sits.

 How do you market an Excelsior listing?

 Every listing gets full professional photography, pre-inspection reports, a detailed property write-up, MLS exposure, targeted broker-to-broker outreach to the right buyer pool, a property-specific website, and a comprehensive open house program.
-Marina-style rowhouses and mid-century homes emphasize preserved original character and any kitchen, bath, or outdoor-space updates.
-McLaren Park edge listings include parks-edge photography and marketing copy that names the trail and open-space proximity.
-Mission Street corridor properties emphasize commercial walkability and the cross-neighborhood positioning with Outer Mission.
+Marina-style and mid-century homes emphasize preserved original character and any kitchen, bath, or outdoor-space updates.
+McLaren Park edge listings include park-edge photography and marketing copy that names the trail and open-space proximity.
+Mission Street corridor properties emphasize walkability and the cross-neighborhood positioning with the Outer Mission.
 Geneva Avenue and Balboa Park edge properties emphasize BART, Muni Metro, and I-280 commute access.
-The 318 Madrid playbook (story-driven staging, lifestyle-focused photography, competitive pricing) is the model for most of the central Excelsior inventory.
+The 318 Madrid approach (story-driven staging, lifestyle-focused photography, competitive pricing) is the model for most of the central Excelsior inventory.
 Marketing is calibrated to the home's price band, sub-area, and likely buyer profile.

 How does the Excelsior compare to Outer Mission, Crocker-Amazon, and Portola on price?